 How to Change External Drive Removal Settings in Windows 11

-If you use USB drives or other external storage devices with your Windows 11 PC, it’s important to know how to manage safely removing them.
-Windows has settings that control how your computer handles these devices, and changing these can make using your drives easier or faster.
+Do you use USB drives or external hard drives with your Windows 11 computer?
+Then you need to know how to safely remove them.
+Windows has settings that control how your computer handles these devices.
+Changing these settings can make your drives easier to use or faster.

-The removal policy decides how your PC deals with external drives when they are connected.
-There are two main options:
+The removal policy tells your PC how to treat external drives when they are plugged in.
+There are two main choices:

-• Quick Removal: You can unplug your USB or external drive anytime without using the “Safely Remove Hardware” option.
-Windows writes data to the drive right away, so it’s safe to remove quickly.
+• Quick Removal: You can unplug your USB drive or external drive anytime without using the “Safely Remove Hardware” option.
+Windows writes data to the drive right away.
+It is safe to remove quickly.

 • Better Performance: Windows saves data in batches to make file transfers faster.
-But you need to use the “Safely Remove Hardware” option before unplugging to avoid losing data.
+But you need to use the “Safely Remove Hardware” option before unplugging.
+This stops you from losing data.

 2. In Settings, click System on the left side.